MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-group-mapping.md

 5. Select **Save**.

 ## Best practices
-Device categories are supported on devices running Android, iOS/iPadOS, or Windows.
+Device categories are supported on devices running Android, iOS/iPadOS, macOS, and Windows.
 People with Windows devices must use the Company Portal website to select their category.
+The category prompt appears for all other platforms when the user signs in to the Company Portal app.
 Regardless of platform, any device user can sign in to portal.manage.microsoft.com at anytime and go to **My devices** to select a category.

 If an iOS/iPadOS or Android device is already enrolled before you configure categories, the user will receive a notification about the device the user owns on the Company Portal website.
 The notification informs them that they need to select a category the next time they're in the Company Portal app.